Graph-based stitching

 -

-Live stitching: attempts to stitch each hit (event) as it comes in, using the persistent ID to look up the transient id for the selected namespace by querying the identity graph.
-If the transient id is available from the lookup, this transient id is immediately stitched.
+Live stitching: attempts to stitch each hit (event) as it comes in, using the persistent ID to look up the person ID for the selected namespace by querying the identity graph.
+If the person ID is available from the lookup, this person ID is immediately stitched.

 -

 Replay stitching: replays data based on updated identities from the identity graph.
 This stage is where hits from previously unknown devices (persistent IDs) become stitched as the identity graph has resolved the identity for a namespace.
-The replay is determined by two parameters: frequency and lookback window.
+Two parameters determine the replay: frequency and lookback window.
 Adobe offers the following combinations of these parameters:

 - Weekly lookback on a weekly frequency: Data replays once a week with a weekly lookback window (see options).
 This option holds an advantage that allows unauthenticated sessions a much more lenient time to authenticate.
 However, unstitched data less than a week old is not reprocessed until the next weekly replay.